guiyep/my-form-state/docs/react-redux/hook/README.md

 # React-Redux Hooks

 We provide an unified API to use this library, and this API is using <a href="https://react-redux.js.org/next/api/hooks">HOOKS</a>.
-The hooks state will be updated with any from change and the underlying actions can be used at any given time.
+The hooks state will be updated with any form change and the underlying operations can be used at any given time.

 ## Typedefs